North Central Airlines: Wisconsin Central Airlines

 In 1939 the Four Wheel Drive Auto Company (FWD), a major manufacturer of four-wheel transmissions and heavy-duty trucks based in Clintonville, Wisconsin, opened a flight department and traded a company truck for a Waco biplane for their company's use.
 In 1944 company executives decided to start an airline named Wisconsin Central Airlines, and service started among six Wisconsin cities in 1946.
 This led the company to buy two Cessna UC-78 Bobcats, and, soon after, three Lockheed Electra 10As.
 Certificated flights started with Electras to 19 airports on 25 February 1948; more revenue allowed three more Electra 10As, then six Douglas DC-3s.

 Post-Wisconsin Central history

-In 1952 the airline moved their headquarters from Wisconsin to Minneapolis, Minnesota; that December their name became North Central Airlines.
+In 1952 the airline moved their headquarters from Madison, Wisconsin to Minneapolis, Minnesota; that December their name became North Central Airlines.
 Soon the airline ran into financial trouble when President Francis Higgins left, making Hal Carr the president.
 Carr quickly got the company out of debt and made it more reliable.
 Over time the company expanded their fleet to 32 DC-3s.